-The general economic and political environment in the jurisdictions in which the Company operates (mainly Cyprus and Lebanon) effect has already been absorbed by the Company during 2019 and early in 2020.
+The general economic and political environment in the jurisdictions in which the Company operates (mainly Cyprus and Lebanon) effect has already been absorbed by the Company from 2019 to date.
 Therefore, the company does not consider this risk significant.
 Political decisions that may be taken could have a dramatic effect on legislation, taxation, inflation and unemployment, factors that are directly linked to the economic progress of a country or region and may cause chain reactions in several areas affecting the Company.